dimitlee/FlapAI-discretization/README.md

 ## Train an Agent

+There are a number of arguments that main.py accepts, some of them are:

+* --algo - the RL algorithm you want to run ("Baseline", "QLearning", "SARSA", etc.)
+* --order - how the Q-table is updated ("backward" or "forward")
+* --rounding - Discretization level (smaller means higher state space and thus longer convergence)
+* --epsilon - Exploration rate (probability of choosing random action)
+* --lr - Learning rate (coefficient of a target value in Q-values update equation)
+* --discount - Discount factor (coefficient of the next state's Q-value in the update equation)
+* --probFlap - Probability to choose action 1 when choosing random action

-We run the experiment using Q-Learning agent with backward updates and exploration rate of 0.
+We run the experiment using **Q-Learning** agent with **backward** updates and exploration rate of **0**.
 Below is an example of how the experiment can be started.

-- Q-Learning Agent.
+You can tweak the parameters as you want, try different algorithms by replacing "QLearning" with an algorithm from ('Baseline' ,'QLearning', 'SARSA', 'FuncApproxLR', 'FuncApproxDNN', 'FuncApproxCNN').

 ```bash
 python3 main.py --algo QLearning --probFlap 0.1 --rounding 50 --lr 0.8 --order backward --epsilon 0